Trusted WordPress tutorials, when you need them most.

 Once the settings are saved, WordPress will log you out, and you will be asked to re-login.

-Next, you need to set up WordPress redirects from HTTP to HTTPS by adding the following code to your .htaccess file:
+Next, set up WordPress redirects from HTTP to HTTPS by adding the following code to the .htaccess file.
+This code is for Apache servers:

 Don’t forget to replace example.com with your domain name.

-If you want to force SSL and HTTPS on your WordPress admin area or login pages, you need to configure SSL in the wp-config.php file.
+To force SSL and HTTPS on the WordPress admin area or login pages, you need to configure SSL in the wp-config.php file.

-Add the following code above the “That’s all, stop editing!” line in your wp-config.php file:
+Add the following code above the “That’s all, stop editing!” line in the wp-config.php file:

 define('FORCE_SSL_ADMIN', true);

-Once you do this, your website is fully set up to use SSL / HTTPS, but you will still encounter mixed content errors.
+Once this is done, the website is fully set up to use SSL / HTTPS, but you might still encounter mixed content errors.

 Fixing Mixed Content in WordPress Database

-Another common culprit causing mixed content errors is your WordPress theme.
 Any decent WordPress theme following WordPress coding standards will not cause this issue.
+However, some may still hard-code insecure URLs.

 Fixing Mixed Content Errors Caused by Plugins